vinayakj02/Health-Insurance-Cost-Prediction/README.md

 - Under the guidance of  Dr. Bhawana Rudra & Adhoc Faculty Trupti Chandak

-We have implemented linear regression from scratch on a different dataset also (while we were learning the concepts ,this is not the main notebook). [link to the notebook](https://github.com/vinayakj02/Health-Insurance-Cost-Prediction/blob/master/learningPhase/Linear%20Regression%20with%202%20variables.ipynb)

 ## Abstract
 Insurance is a policy that tries to decrease costs incurred by accident or illness.This can be influenced by various factors.